JohnPaulinePineda/Portfolio_Project_60/docs/index.md

         * Created a FastAPI instance (app) to define and serve API endpoints.
     * **Defining API Endpoints**
         * Root Endpoint (/): A simple GET endpoint to validate API service connectivity.
-        * Individual Survival Prediction Endpoint (/compute-individual-coxph-survival-probability-class/): A POST endpoint to generate survival profiles, estimate survival probabilities, and predict risk categories for individual test cases.
+        * Individual Survival Prediction Endpoint (/compute-individual-coxph-survival-probability-class/ and /compute-test-coxph-survival-probability-class/): POST endpoints to generate survival profiles, estimate survival probabilities, and predict risk categories for individual test cases with varying Pydantic BaseModel classes.
         * Batch Survival Prediction Endpoint (/compute-list-coxph-survival-profile/): A POST endpoint to generate survival profiles for a batch of cases.
         * Feature Binning Endpoint (/bin-numeric-model-feature/): A POST endpoint to dichotomize numeric features based on the median for a defined predictor.
         * Kaplan-Meier Plot Endpoint (/plot-kaplan-meier/): A POST endpoint to generate and return Kaplan-Meier survival plots for a single defined predictor.